openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/endopiriformNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: An elongated nucleus consisting largely of multipolar spiny cells lying deep to the piriform cortex.
-According to Price (1990;  pp. 979-998 in The Human Nervous System, G. Paxinos, (Ed.), Academic Press, San Diego), it is part of the claustrum.
+   :definition: Is a telencephalic nucleus.
+Is part of the claustrum of brain. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014284) ('is_a' and 'relationship')]
-   :description: 'Endopiriform nucleus' is a telencephalic nucleus.
-It is part of the claustrum of brain.
+   :description: An elongated nucleus consisting largely of multipolar spiny cells lying deep to the piriform cortex. \nAccording to Price (1990; pp. 979-998 in The Human Nervous System, G. Paxinos, (Ed.), Academic Press, San Diego), it is part of the claustrum. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014284)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0103787
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0014284#endopiriform-nucleus-1
    :name: endopiriform nucleus